Posted on February 24, 2020

 If we can begin to understand that pain doesn’t necessarily mean there’s something wrong, there’s less need for the nervous system to protect and its sensitivity level can decrease.
 Other methods include relaxation and mindfulness, aerobic exercise, stretches and proper medication usage.
 These methods can help you re-engage in things that are meaningful to you.

 The Pain Rehabilitation Program serves people with varying degrees of chronic pain and other conditions, such as fatigue, fibromyalgia, headaches or migraines, and musculoskeletal pain.
-We offer Pain Rehabilitation at five locations across the state – Grand Rapids, Holland, Kalamazoo, Traverse City and Troy.
+We offer Pain Rehabilitation at four locations across the state – Grand Rapids, Holland, Kalamazoo and Traverse City.
 For more information, call 616.840.8684 or click here.